reeze/php-leveldb/README.md

 key1 => value1
 key2 => value2

-Not key3 found because read from snapshot
+key3 was not found because we are reading from snapshot */
-*/

 ?>